qc16/evrynet-node/deploy/testnet/README.md

 ```

 ### Pushing images to Docker Hub
-Now you must push images which you just built above to docker hub.
+If you want to reuse built images, you should push them to docker hub.
+If not, ignore this step.

 Make sure you already login to the docker hub by `docker login`.
 Use `docker push <REPOSITORY>:<TAG>` to push the image to Docker Hub.